 - 1 tablespoon coconut oil

-- ½ pound goat milk melt and pour soap base
+- ½ pound goats milk melt and pour soap base cut into cubes

 - 1 teaspoon vitamin E oil